fitchtech/azure-devops/docs/steps/code/analysis.md

     # - job: insert additional jobs into the code stage

+  # build: jobList inserted into build stage in stages param
   # deploy: deploymentList inserted into deploy stage in stages param
   # promote: deploymentList inserted into promote stage in stages param
   # test: jobList inserted into test stage in stages param